The ultimate guide to postage for eBay sellers!

 We’ve got the solution all Boxed Up:

-Boxed Up offer postage boxes manufactured using high grade corrugated board to ensure maximum protection for all of your items.
-Our postal boxes come in a wide range of sizes with a cushioned interior (so there’s no need to worry about that pesky packaging).
+At Boxed Up we offer a wide range of postage boxes manufactured using high grade corrugated cardboard to ensure maximum protection for all of your items.

 4) International Shipping